RagPlays/TerrainGenerationResearchProject/README.md

 The window resolution is 720 x 480.
 Thats 345 600 pixels.

-Here are some average FPS benchmarks on my computer, ofcourse this is diffirent for every computer.
+Here are some average FPS benchmarks on my computer, ofcourse this is different for every computer.

 | RenderMode          | Debug              | Release            | Average Drop In %             |
 |  :------------:     | :-------------     | :------------      | :----------------:            |